juicemaguice/Asteroids/README.md

 # Asteroids
-built in pygame, with help from boot.dev
+built using pygame, with help from boot.dev

 Current TODO list: